 - Co-creation of knowledge and collective learning about racial justice and racial equity in Maine: We also recognize that there exists in our community incredible knowledge, experience, relationships, and expertise about racial justice and racial equity that can be brought to bear for our collective benefit.
 For this reason, we will also incorporate explicit opportunities for the grantmaking committee to identify and connect around their personal experience and wisdom.

-At the conclusion of the three-day grantmaking committee retreat, the committee will make formal funding recommendations to Maine Initiatives’ Board of Directors regarding the proposals.
+At the conclusion of the Grantmaking Advisory Committee process, the committee will make formal funding recommendations to Maine Initiatives’ Board of Directors regarding the proposals.
 The Board of Directors, as the fiduciary authority, will make the final funding decisions based on the committee recommendations.

-- Who is eligible to serve on the grantmaking committee?
+- Who is eligible to serve on the Grantmaking Advisory Committee?

 - The members will be selected by Maine Initiatives staff and Board.

-- It is mandatory for Grantmaking Committee members to attend the Grantmaking Retreat October 19-21 at the Schoodic Institute in Winter Harbor.
+- It is mandatory for Grantmaking Advisory Committee members to attend the Grantmaking Retreat October 18-19 at the Schoodic Institute in Winter Harbor.
 Unfortunately, those with date conflicts will be unable to join the committee.

-- How many people will serve on the committee?
+- How many people will serve on the advisory committee?

-- The committee will comprise between 40-45 individuals, with approximately equal representation from the following groups: past grantees, board members, donors and advisors, and community members.
+- The advisory committee will comprise between 40-50 individuals, with approximately equal representation from the following groups: grantees, board members, donors and advisors, and community members.

 - What sort of diversity will the committee reflect?